tomhoover/guide-programming-fundamentals-in-python/guide.md

 ##Setup

-To get started we'll need a development environment, aka a place to write and execute code.
+To get started we'll need a development environment, aka *a place to write and execute code*.
 For this we'll use [Nitrous.io](https://www.nitrous.io/), a fast and free way to get you up and running.
 Nitrous is a cloud-based developer environment that works really well for programming in python.
 Since Nitrous.io is a web application it won't matter whether you have a mac or windows or even linux computer to run and test your code.
 Follow the instructions below to set up your Nitrous.io Development Environment.

-1. Go to [Nitrous.io](https://www.nitrous.io/) and create an account.
-NOTE: You will have to check your email and activate your account before you can sign in.
+1. Go to [Nitrous.io](https://www.nitrous.io/) and create an account. *NOTE: You will have to check your email and activate your account before you can sign in.*
 2. Once you have signed in and confirmed your email click the "open dashboard" button on their [homepage](https://www.nitrous.io/).
 You should be prompted to create your first Nitrous "box" aka developer environment.
 3. First choose "Python/Django" as your template.
 Next you can rename your box anything you like or just leave it as is.
 Finally don't worry about the optional section that says "Download a Github repo".
 See image below as an example:

 	![](http://i.imgur.com/gBTqt8X.png)

-4. Click "Create Box" and then click "Next" until you can the box name you previously chose.
-Click on your box and then the button that says [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).
+4. Click "Create Box" and then click "Next" until you see your box.
+Click on your box and then launch your environment by clicking the [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) button.
 Now you have a powerful, cloud-based development environment that comes pre-installed with Python!

 5. Let's take a quick tour:
 ![](http://i.imgur.com/6bXzy6A.png)